Dutch government creates new national strategy for combatting antisemitism

 This means that, if a chant occurs, the guideline is followed and the audience is addressed by the stadium’s speaker.

-Football fans who are guilty of chanting antisemitic slogans may, at the request of the club, need to participate in the “Chanting Project,” which is supported by the Anne Frank Foundation.
+Fans who are guilty of chanting antisemitic slogans may, at the request of the club, need to participate in the “Chanting Project,” which is supported by the Anne Frank Foundation.
 The project focuses primarily on raising awareness among supporters of the harmful effects of antisemitic chants.

-Pillar three: Commemoration and celebration
+Pillar three: commemoration and celebration

 As a result of its role in WWII, the Netherlands’ government bears a “special historical responsibility in the fight against antisemitism in Dutch society, as well as the responsibility to preserve what remains of prewar Jewish life, such as buildings and other cultural objects.”